-1. Language School Attendance and Weekly Informal Language Learning in the First Portion of Internship DUE: Log is due by the end of Month #4 of Internship (40% of final grade)
+1. Language Tutoring During the First Portion of Internship

+DUE: Log is due by the end of Month #5 of Internship (60% of final grade)

-Students will be expected to enrol in a local language school and/or sign-up for language tutoring sessions with a qualified language teacher within the first few weeks of arriving in their host country.
-It is expected that students will have attended between 40 - 60 hours of formal language classes during the first three months of being in their host country.
+The students will be expected to hire a language tutor within the first few weeks of arriving in their host community.
+It is expected that students will have attended between 8 - 12 hours of tutoring classes during the first three months of being in their host community.
 Any evaluations that are done in the local classroom should be scanned and uploaded to the ICS 100/201 Moodle site for the Professor of Record to look over.
-Students will also be required during this time to engage in 5 hours of informal language learning every week during the first three months.
+Students will also be required during this time to engage in 5 hours of informal language learning per month during the first four months.
 Informal language learning can include the following activities happening in the local language: homework from language school, learning from a language app, participating in a sporting event or games night, shopping at the market, ordering food, attending a church service or Bible study, chatting with new friends, watching television, listening to the radio.
-Students will record their formal language class attendance and their informal language learning activities in a log that is provided.
+Students will record a one to sentence overview of the material covered in each tutoring session and their informal language learning activities.
+A language log is provided to record this information.